Types of weathering

 Delivery of regolith from the Moon

-The first instrumental determination of the density and strength of the surface layer of the regolith was carried out by the Soviet automatic station "Luna-13" on December 24-31, 1966.
+The first instrumental determination of the density and strength of the surface layer of regolith was carried out by the Soviet automatic station "Luna-13" on December 24-31, 1966.

 For the first time, lunar soil was delivered to Earth by the crew of the Apollo 11 spacecraft in July 1969 in the amount of 21.7 kg.
-During the lunar missions under the Apollo program, a total of 382 kg of lunar soil were delivered to Earth.
+During the lunar missions under the Apollo program, a total of 382 kg of lunar soil was delivered to Earth.

 Regolith under the wheels of the Lunar Car

-The automatic station "Luna-16" delivered 101 g of soil on September 24, 1970 (after the Apollo-11 and Apollo-12 expeditions).
+The Luna-16 automatic station delivered 101 g of soil on September 24, 1970 (already after the Apollo 11 and Apollo 12 expeditions).

 China's lunar program plans to deliver up to 2 kg of regolith by the Chang'e-5 spacecraft in 2017.

-Weathering products
+weathering products

-The leading scientific center for the study of Kurums in Russian Federation is Moscow State University named after M.V.
+The leading scientific center for the study of kurums in Russian Federation is Moscow State University named after M.V.
 Lomonosov.

-K2 (Baltoro Muztag, Central Karakorum, Pakistan)
+K2 (Baltoro Muztagh, Central Karakoram, Pakistan)

-In scientific circulation in Russian, the term kurum to designate extensive coarse-grained stone placers was introduced by the Russian geologist Ya.
-A. Makerov in his monograph "Upland terraces of Siberia and their origin" (1913).
+In scientific circulation in Russian, the term kurum to designate vast coarse-clastic stone placers was introduced by the Russian geologist Ya.
+A. Makerov in his monograph Upland Terraces of Siberia and Their Origin (1913).
 The term is firmly established in a number of other languages.
-However, in the Russian scientific literature, a large number of synonyms for the word "kurum" are used - "rocky talus", "stone placer", "stone trail", "debris accumulation", "block placer", "kurum field", "stone river", " stone sea ”,“ stone glacier ”,“ moving stream of rubble ”,“ kurumnik ”,“ breakdown of stone blocks ”.
-The Russian researcher AF Glazovsky cites information that in a number of mountainous regions of Altai and Sayan, this natural phenomenon is called "uterus".
+However, in the Russian scientific literature, a large number of synonyms for the word “kurum” are used - “scree”, “stone placer”, “stone plume”, “detrital accumulations”, “blocky placer”, “kurum field”, “stone river”, “ stone sea", "stone glacier", "moving stream of rubble", "kurumnik", "collapses of stone blocks".
+The Russian researcher A.F.
+Glazovsky cites information that in a number of mountainous regions of Altai and Sayan this natural phenomenon is called "uronics".

 Kurumnik in the Urals